DataTalksClub/datatalksclub.github.io/slack.md

 ## Slack

-To join our Slack community, write your emain and click on the "Join" button.
+To join our Slack community, write your email and click on the "Join" button.

 {% include subscribe.html subscribe="false" %}